jf-894/jf-894.github.io/index.md

 *  Lab 3

-    Lab 3, part 3 was my favorite because I coded my first game.The game was a two-player number guessing game.
+    Lab 3, part 3 was my favorite because I coded my first game.
+The game was a two-player number guessing game.
 It was the first time using if-loops.I spent hours coding and debugging.
 To the point of giving up but managed to make it work.

 * Lab 8